NielsGrove/SQLAdmin/Scripts/Powershell class/README.md

 ## Define a PowerShell class

-A PowerShell class is defined in a class structure in a script or module file.
+A PowerShell custom class is defined in a class structure in a script or module file.

 The general structure of a simple class is like this